 Does Bumble Notify the Man When There Is a Match?

-Bumble is a dating app that competes with Tinder and other apps in the relationship-finding space.
-Bumble has some key differences, however.
-For example, Bumble has areas of the app devoted to just making friends and to job networking, rather than being all-meat-market, all-the-time.
-However, Bumble was founded by a woman named Whitney Wolfe, who was an executive with Tinder before leaving to start her own company.
-Users who have used both apps can see the clear similarities between the way the apps work.
+If you’re active in the online dating world then you have surely heard of Bumble.
+While Tinder remains the king of online dating apps, Bumble has carved out a solid niche for itself with its twist on the normal swipe-and-chat model.
+Bumble also has areas of the app devoted to just making friends and to job networking, rather than being all-meat-market, all-the-time.
+Bumble was founded by Whitney Wolfe, a female executive at Tinder who left to start her own app.
+There are many obvious similarities between the way the apps work.
 For example, the matching process is nearly identical.
-You go through a stack of potential matches and then swipe right if you’re interested or swipe left if you’re not.
+You go through a stack of potential matches and then swipe right if you’re interested or swipe left if you’re not, and mutual right-swiping produces a match.
 Bumble even offers some of the same premium features that you can get on Tinder.

 However, there is a huge difference in what happens next in Bumble.

 - Does the Guy Know There’s a Match?

 - Is There a Way for the Guy to Show He’s Interested After a Match?

 - A Few More Facts about Matching and Messaging